 A short-term let is where a property or room in a property is rented out on a nightly basis (usually organised online) and the guest is generally a tourist or business traveller.
 Expectations of hotel-like services are common.
 This type of let is different from a tenancy between a landlord and tenant.
 It's also sometimes referred to as a 'nightly let'.

-Homeowners can legally rent their homes on this basis for up to 90 nights a year without planning permission.
+Homeowners can legally rent their homes on this basis for up to 90 nights a year without planning permission (unless it is council leased property).
 They must meet certain standards, and like all properties they cannot cause excessive disruption to their neighbours.